sashakish/Starter-Project/docs/lea-braze-ava-8-week-poc-proposal.md

 ## Business Case - Planning Assumption

-Meeting records show approximately **763 quotes in the prior year, or about 64 per month**, and **495 quotes already recorded in 2026** at the August 3 IT meeting.
+Records show approximately **763 quotes in the prior year, or about 64 per month**, and **495 quotes already recorded in 2026**.
 The discussion indicated that Jim and Pete prepare much of this work because it depends on their experience.
 That volume, the historical archive, and the repeatable workflow provide strong evidence that Ava has meaningful work to automate.

 **Planning assumption:** Saving one senior hour per quote would release roughly **64 senior hours, or eight workdays, each month** and create capacity to answer more opportunities sooner and potentially win more business.
 Exact current effort and revenue impact are not yet confirmed; Jim will confirm a rough baseline before the final SOW, and the POC will measure the actual result.
 This is an assumption to test, not a guaranteed outcome.